Mahavakyas – the big claims

 “Neither this nor this”

-It is the statement of denial, nothing that is external is real (Advaita Vedanta) or - nothing is non-tantaling (Abheda)
+It is the statement of denial, nothing that is external is real (Advaita Vedanta) or – nothing is impassable (Abheda)

 “I am Brahman”

-We know that we are the individual immortal Self Atman, but here it emphasizes a supreme truth: All of us, each of us, we are God or the only Supreme Being.
+We know that we are the individual immortal Atman Self, but here a supreme truth is emphasized: All of us, each of us – are God or the only Supreme Being.

-i.e. "you, the being, or, above all, the man in front of me, you, even you are the Supreme Being, whoever you are or whatever you are".
+that is, “you, the being, or, especially, the man in front of me, you, even you are the Supreme Being, whoever or however you are”.

 “Allthese things (outer) are Brahman”

-This mahavakias pushes understanding even further, even things, i.e. anything in the Universe are brahman or the Supreme Being.
+This mahavakias pushes the understanding even further, even things, meaning everything in the Universe is brahman or the Supreme Being.

-I mean, the Individual Supreme Self and the Supreme Being are One.
+That is, the Supreme Individual Self and the Supreme Being are One.

-" Brahman is the supreme wisdom" is one of the 9 Mahavakias – the great claims.
+Brahman is the supreme wisdom” is one of the 9 Mahavakias – the great statements.

 “Brahmanis One without a second (like Him)”

-In the universe there can be no two omnipotent and perfectly free beings because the omnipotence of one would limit the omnipotence of the other.
+In the Universe there cannot be two omnipotent and perfectly free beings because the omnipotence of one would limit the omnipotence of the other.

 “Brahmanis real, the world is unreal”